hleskela/AI-project/README.md

 we also recommend using pre-commit hooks to automatically check your code with pylint.
 To initiate the pre-commit hook you can link it to the .git/hooks directory.
 Simply do:

 'ln -s /full/path/to/the/git/root/directory/Scripts/pylint_test_suite.py /full/path/to/the/git/root/directory/.git/hooks/pre-commit'

+### Quick setup of the packages required in the virtual environment:

+Issuing the following command after setting up the virtual environment will download all the packages that is necessary for running the project:

+   $ pip install -r requirements.txt